johannawaern/PizzaBot/README.md

-# Build a Pizza Bot
+# Pizza Bot

 https://gracious-lalande-0510f7.netlify.com/code/

-Week 4 of Technigo's Bootcamp

-A mob-programming project, building a pizza bot in JavaScript to order pizza.
-The assignment was to create a bot that you could order pizza, calculate the price and a cooking time.
+A mob-programming project, building a pizza bot to order pizza.
+We wanted to create a bot that could order pizza, calculate the price and cooking time.

+Built in JavaScript

+(This is just an exercise, unfortanutely it doesn't really order pizza for you...)